adreastrian/wp-fluent/readme.txt

 = Which PHP version does it required? =
 At least PHP 5.4 is required.

+= Where do I report bugs and request features?
+For anything please use [github repository](https://github.com/adreastrian/wp-fluent).

 == Screenshots ==

 = 1.0.0 =